yshk-mrt/aws_mcp_hackathon/README.md

 ## Challenges
 - **No Vizcom API** – we reverse-engineered the UI and built resilient Playwright selectors with retry logic.
 - **Headless browser quirks** – WebGL and dynamic React components required multiple workarounds.
-- **File-transfer pipeline** – Getting the large `STL/GLB` files from Vizcom to the manufacturer securely took several iterations.

 ## Accomplishments
 - Fully automated Vizcom generation flow with zero manual clicks